top of page

 We often encountered entire families that had traveled for hours to work for the summer.
 Some would then travel over 800 miles north to Yakima Washington after the grape harvest to follow the season and continue with apple picking there.
 Many of them had no idea if they would actually find work or even where they would live once there.

-I eventually traded a life in the Central Valley for a career in Silicon Valley after earning a degree in electrical engineering and computer science at Berkeley.
-Throughout a career that included stints at Stanford Research Institute, NeXT, AMD, and Microsoft, I have seen technology transform many aspects of society, especially through the emergence of digital social networks.
+I eventually traded a life in the Central Valley for a career in Silicon Valley after earning a degree in Electrical Engineering and Computer Science at Berkeley.
+Throughout a career that included stints at Stanford Research Institute, NeXT, AMD, Microsoft, Two Sigma Investments, and most recently as VP of Engineering at Meta Platforms (formerly Facebook Inc).
+I have seen technology transform many aspects of society, especially in helping connect people.

-On a visit to my hometown in the winter of 2016, I realized that the discovery process for one particular "social" network remained unchanged: the slow, complex, and manual process by which farm workers and farmers find one another.
+On a recent visit to my hometown, I realized that the discovery process for one particular "social" network remained unchanged: the slow, complex, and manual process by which farm workers and farmers find one another.

 I believe three key factors explain why technology companies have neglected this space: